CavernCrawlers/CavernCrawlers.github.io/CharacterCreation.md

 For **Epic** character creation, build the deck from 1 two, 2 threes, 4 fives, 3 sixes and 4 sevens.
 This will give a total of 78 character points; or an average of 13 per attribute.

 ### Random Rolls
 Roll 3d6 three times and record the results.
-Next take those three rolls and subtract them from 21.
+Next take those three rolls and subtract each from 21.
 This will give you an array of 6 rolls totalling 63 points (averaging out to 10.5 each).
 Arrange the scores as desired.

-For **Heroic** character creation, divide 9 points among your abilities, increasing no ability by more than 3 and no higher than 18.
+For **Heroic** character creation, proceed as above then divide 9 points among your abilities, increasing no ability by more than 3 and no higher than 18.

 For **Epic** character creation, divde 15 points among your abilities, increasing no ability higher than 18.